User Guide

 When working within a project, ZReport autosaves your changes every 60 seconds.
 You can manually save at any time using Ctrl+S.

 Reports are stored in the database.
-You can also download the .mreport JSON definition file to version control locally.
+You can also download the .zreport JSON definition file to version control locally.

 Keyboard Shortcuts